 Please note that the above organizations do not screen the programs that they list.
 You'll have to do that for yourself.
 I am aware of rip-off organizations in the database, so be careful.

-Get additional tips from Delta's National Service Dog Center under Consumer Information for People Considering a Service Dog.
+Get additional tips from Delta's National Service Dog Center under Getting a Service Animal: Consumer Considerations.

 All puppies, whether they are intended to become service dogs, other working dogs, or pets, should be socialized.